AnatoleLucet/tiq/README.md

 ### The DSL

-The DSL is based on [ExprLang](https://expr-lang.org/), a simple but powerfully expression language.
+The DSL is based on [ExprLang](https://expr-lang.org/), a simple but powerful expression language.

 > Don't try to use functions from the official ExprLang docs, they probably won't work.
 Instead, take a look at `tiq`'s [function set](#functions) to find what you need!